wp-plugins/zedity/readme.txt

 A: Yes.
 There are 20+ audio and video services supported as a [Premium Feature](http://zedity.com/plugin/wpfeatures).

 **Q: Do you have tutorials?**
-A: Yes, here is a [Zedity YouTube channel](http://www.youtube.com/user/ZedityTutorials) and here are [Tutorials](zedity.com/blog/tutorials).
+A: Yes, here they are [Tutorials](zedity.com/blog/tutorials) and others to follow.

 **Q: ... got another question not reported here?**
-Please contact us for [Support and Assistance](http://zedity.uservoice.com).
+Please contact us for [Support and Assistance](http://zedity.com/support).

 == Screenshots ==